fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 #### 6.15 Anecdotes and the backend, step3

-Modify the initialization of redux-store to happen using asynchronous action creators, which are made possible by the <i>redux-thunk</i>-library.
+Modify the initialization of the redux store to make use of asynchronous action creators, which are made possible by the <i>redux thunk</i> library.

 #### 6.16 Anecdotes and the backend, step4

-Also modify the creation of a new anecdote to happen using asynchronous action creators, made possible by the <i>redux-thunk</i>-library.
+Also, modify the creation of a new anecdote so that it uses asynchronous action creators, made possible by the <i>redux thunk</i> library.

 #### 6.17 Anecdotes and the backend, step5

 Voting does not yet save changes to the backend.
-Fix the situation with the help of the <i>redux-thunk</i>-library.
+Fix the situation with the help of the <i>redux thunk</i> library.

 #### 6.18 Anecdotes and the backend, step6